linkarkitektur/reusex-page/content/people/01-people.md

 colorScheme: 1
 ---

-ReUseX is a company built around one mission: make building reuse faster, clearer, and more scalable.
-Meet the people behind the product an the advisory support, that move it forward.
+ReUseX is built around one mission: make building reuse faster, clearer, and more scalable.
+ReUseX is built by a small, dedicated team and strengthened by an active board.
+Together, we bring practical experience and sparring that helps us make better decisions, so we can move faster without losing quality.